Neuroinclusivity in Housing

 Housing description

 Housing is integral to a person’s ability to live in dignity and participate meaningfully in society.
-Autistic and Neurodivergent Canadians experience significant and recurrent barriers to securing accessible and inclusive housing that recognizes their needs.
+Autistic and Neurodivergent people experience significant and recurrent barriers to securing accessible and inclusive housing that recognizes their needs.
 Using a neuroinclusive lens could allow individuals and organizations to be proactive in addressing those needs when developing housing solutions.
 We aim to build a platform for learning, collaboration, conversation, and action in the housing ecosystem.

 Project description